 Joel Spitzer has been a leading authority in the development and implementation of smoking cessation and prevention programs for over 40 years.
 Far from simply following and teaching the commonly held beliefs of the day, Joel recognized early on that nicotine was a true chemical dependency while the medical and scientific community continued to contend it was simply a habit.
 His unique insights combined with pre-pharmacotherapy smoking science, allowing him to develop and implement nicotine prevention and intervention strategies that were decades ahead of their time.
 One important tool was a large collection of short clinic follow-up letters that he sent to clinic graduates to help reinforce their recovery.
 During 2000 this collection of letters became the center piece of WhyQuit's educational experience where they were collective referred to as "Joel's Library."

 Starting in 2006, Joel started recording video quitting lessons that mirrored much of the content from his live two-week quitting clinics.
-Today, the number of free video lessons exceed 400.
+Today, the number of free video lessons is nearing 500.
 Joel's entire reinforcement library is online, free to all, continues to grow and is being widely used.
 In fact, it's nearly impossible to locate any Internet quitting forum where members are not openly sharing and discussing his articles.
 His teachings and daily guidance were not only instrumental in molding WhyQuit and Freedom into world class education oriented sites, online graduates from nations around the globe are spreading the word, as requests to translate his work into different languages continue to arrive.

 Joel has selflessly dedicated his entire life toward helping free smokers.
 Today, you'll find him on YouTube, making videos and responding to video comment questions.